FlyingPhish/YetAnotherNessusParser/README.md

 - Parse Nessus XML files into structured JSON
 - Track unique vulnerabilities globally and per host
-- Identify unique IPs and FQDNs in the scan
+- Identify unique hosts in the scan
 - Map discovered ports to hosts
+- Provides high-level stats and info
 - Detailed vulnerability information including CVE, CVSS scores, and affected systems
 - Modular design for easy extension
+- No external libs needed
+- Py dictionary is the exact same as JSON object

 ## To-Do
 - [X] Create the dammed thing